Logo

 Ruud Gullit was thus the first Dutch captain to hold aloft international silverware.

-Ruud Gullit appeared in strong form against Scotland in their opening game of the tournament as he supplied Dennis Bergkamp with a goal.
+At UEFA Euro 1992, Ruud Gullit appeared in strong form against Scotland in their opening game of the tournament as he supplied Dennis Bergkamp with the only goal of the match.

-Ruud Gullit refused to play for the national team following this but later changed his mind and agreed to return, facing Scotland in May 1994.
+Ruud Gullit refused to play for the Netherlands following this but later changed his mind and agreed to return, facing Scotland in May 1994.

 Shortly before the 1994 World Cup, Ruud Gullit walked out of the pre-tournament training camp and would never play international football again.